davizuku/GettingCleaningDataProject/CodeBook.md

+### Getting and Cleaning Data - Course Project
+# Code Book

+## Data description

+After transforming the raw data following the steps of the [README.md](https://github.com/davizuku/GettingCleaningDataProject/blob/master/README.md) file.
+In this document the features of the resulting data set are presented.

+The following table shows a brief description and the units of each of the columns of the data set in the file [finalData.txt](https://github.com/davizuku/GettingCleaningDataProject/blob/master/finalData.txt) submitted to the course project.

 | Column name | Description | Units of mesurement |
 |---|---|---|
 |`Activity` | Activity performed for each Subject. | String|